J.D. Davis Player Props: Giants vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.7 K/9, the sixth-best in the league.
+- The pitching staff for the Astros has a collective 9.7 K/9, the fifth-best in the league.

-- The Astros have a 3.27 team ERA that ranks second among all MLB pitching staffs.
+- The Astros' 3.22 team ERA ranks second among all MLB pitching staffs.

-- Astros pitchers combine to surrender 26 home runs (one per game), the seventh-fewest in baseball.
+- Astros pitchers combine to allow 30 total home runs at a clip of one per game (to rank 11th in the league).

-- Garcia (2-2) takes the mound for the Astros in his sixth start of the season.
-He's put together a 4.00 ERA in 27 2/3 innings pitched, with 31 strikeouts.
+- Brown gets the start for the Astros, his sixth of the season.
+He is 3-0 with a 2.37 ERA and 32 strikeouts through 30 1/3 innings pitched.

-- The righty's most recent time out was on Tuesday against the Tampa Bay Rays, when he went six scoreless innings while giving up three hits.
+- In his last appearance on Wednesday, the righty tossed seven scoreless innings against the Tampa Bay Rays while surrendering two hits.

-- The 26-year-old has an ERA of 4.00, with 10.3 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.